 Almost any Myanmar restaurant or tea house is going to serve up their version of Burmese pork curry.
+If you're considering what to eat in Yangon, be sure to add sibyan pork curry to the list.
 The sticky, slow-cooked curry is cooked with pork belly which gives an oily finish and plenty of palm sugar which adds sweetness.

 If you’re going to try just one Indian dish, make it a dosa.
-Crispy, light rice batter crepes are used to mop up a variety of coconut curries, pickles and rich, ghee-spiked dhal.
+Light rice batter crepes are used to mop up a variety of coconut curries, pickles and rich, ghee-spiked dhal.

 Looking for a quick bite on the go?
 The streets of Little India are filled with the smells of frying samosas – parcels of crispy deep-fried pastry filled with minced meat, potatoes or vegetables.
 Best eaten when they're warm straight from the fryer, though you can pack them up and eat them cold on long bus or train journeys.

 Don’t confine yourself to just Mohinga noodles.
-The north-eastern state of Shan does a fine noodle dish made with a light tomato sauce and fresh vegetables.
+The north-eastern state of Shan does a fine noodle dish cooked in a light tomato sauce with fresh vegetables.
 Some are drier, others swim in a spicier broth.

 It would be a shame not to gorge on Myanmar’s abundance of exotic fruits.
 Sweet mangoes, sticky longans, rambutans and dragonfruits aren’t hard to find.
 Nor are sweet and sour mangosteens, grapefruit-like pomelos or papayas.
 Those feeling brave could even try durian.
 Work past the smell because the creamy, custard-like flesh is a delight.

 You wont have trouble finding fruit all over the city, but for the largest and freshest selection, try the Chinatown Market along 17th Street.